Luann (comic strip): Emergency medical services

-The disciplined, strict disciplinarian and straightforward Firefighter Captain of Fire Station No. 3, and Brad's superior officer.
-Brad first met him when he began the physical exam for Fire Academy.
+The disciplined, strict disciplinarian and straightforward fire captain of Fire Station No. 3, and Brad's superior officer.
+Brad first met him when he began the physical exam for the fire academy.
 He has assigned Brad and Toni to take Reddy to local schools on more than one occasion, and has assigned Brad to his tasks of his rank as a firefighter.
-After a firefighters' ball was announced, the Captain was speaking to someone on the phone and saying he planned to take Toni with him.
+After a firefighters' ball was announced, the captain was speaking to someone on the phone and saying he planned to take Toni with him.
 However, he was referring to taking his friend, Tony Gale; which is somewhat ambiguous, as (in the next strip) Brad remarks, "So the captain's..." – "not asking me," Toni interrupts.
 Whether Tony is a male or female is left to the reader's imagination, apparently.

-In a 2011 storyline, due to budget cuts, the Captain had to let a firefighter go, and because Brad was the most recently hired, regretfully had to let him go, until the departure of another firefighter resulted in an opening.
+In a 2011 storyline, due to budget cuts, the captain had to let a firefighter go, and because Brad was the most recently hired, regretfully had to let him go, until the departure of another firefighter resulted in an opening.